This chapter has been all about the creating formulations for lotion making.

 This will undermine the barrier function, leading to breakouts, infection and sensitization.

-This is a topic that is covered in greater detail in the article, the soap and water debate!
-Click here to find out more.
+This is a topic that is covered in greater detail in the article, “The Soap and Water Debate“.